DeDeDeK/KARchipelago/worlds/kirby_air_ride/docs/en_Kirby Air Ride.md

   - use checked_locations, missing_locaitons, server_locations as caches
 - possible variable deathlink cooldown?
 - colored text for goal completion
+- ensure that the number of checkbox fillers is less than the n checklist blocks goal number

 ## Contributing